neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

  Let's propagate the signals between several different ceramics chips !
 Don't forget to prevent crashing chips by checking exponent62 !

+3/ Diffeomorphism to homeomorphism that approximate 3 forces acting in a closed space (acting on each others).

  ------ APPLIEd SCIENCES-----
  ----CGI-----